Creating a story where there otherwise isn’t one, the AP reported that Gov. Tom Corbett is considering a ban on any gun shows on public property.

 Basically, the AP is really reaching to come to the conclusion that the Governor is pursuing or contemplating a ban on gun shows on public property.
 It was so obvious in the tone of the Governor that this was a polite brush-off, and it was also obvious in the radio host who was quick to move on to other topics that might be more interesting for listeners.

-3 Responses to “Gun Shows Banned from Public Property in Pennsylvania?”
+4 thoughts on “Gun Shows Banned from Public Property in Pennsylvania?”